A Unified Blister and Subglacial Hydrology Framework for Supraglacial Lake Drainage Events: A regional study in western Greenland

-On realistic topography, the blister does not propagate along a straight line as in the idealised cases in \secref{sec:results}.
-Instead, it propagates toward the ice margin following a tortuous path determined by a combination of ice overburden, bed topography, and ice bending stress.
-In \figref{fig:regional_study}a-d, we present both the blister water flux magnitude and the blister $0.1$-m thickness contour at various times.
-The blister reaches the ice margin in $30$ days (\figref{fig:regional_study}d-e), corresponding to an average propagation velocity of approximately $0.1~\text{m}~\text{s}^{-1}$.
-The $h_b$ time series at the lake location and three downstream, hypothetical monitoring stations show diverse patterns of surface uplift (\figref{fig:regional_study}f).
-When the drainage occurs, the lake location and station S1 both experience an uplift over $1$ m, which subsequently decays.
+The $h_b$ time series at the lake location and at the three downstream, hypothetical monitoring stations show diverse patterns of surface uplift (\figref{fig:regional_study}f).
+When the drainage occurs, the lake location and station S1 both experience uplift of over $1$ m, which subsequently decays.
 Other downstream locations experience smaller uplifts with relatively slower decay rates.
 Notably, due to the presence of the blister's tail region, uplift at these downstream locations persists long after the blister front has passed, which could help explain the prolonged uplift signals observed after lake drainage events by \citeA{doyle2013Ice} and \citeA{mejia2021Isolated}.

-Therefore, caution should be exercised when interpreting surface-uplift durations, as these signals may not directly reflect the timing of blister-front passage.
+Since leakage, which is parameterised by $\kappa$, governs the rate of blister volume loss, leakage may be as critical as blister propagation in controlling subglacial meltwater routing and surface uplift patterns.
+To explore the effects of leakage, we conduct a series of simulations using $\mu_{\text{eff}}=10~\text{Pa}~\text{s}$ and various values of $\kappa\ge 0$.
+A representative case ($\kappa=10^{-11}$) is shown in \figref{fig:regional_study_leakage}.
+Due to the leakage, and consequent blister deceleration during propagation, the blister does not reach the ice margin when $\kappa=10^{-11}$; instead, blister water moves into the cavity sheet and channels through leakage, contributing to an increase in baseflow.